VoronDesign/VoronUsers/printer_mods/mosher/README.md

-My mod for door hinges
+My mod for door hinges.
+It uses 35mm m3 screw which should prevent hinge from breaking.